DPSB/bluebird/README.md

 **Got a question?** Join us on [stackoverflow](http://stackoverflow.com/questions/tagged/bluebird), the [mailing list](https://groups.google.com/forum/#!forum/bluebird-js) or chat on [IRC](https://webchat.freenode.net/?channels=#promises)

+# This is a modified version of Bluebird library to make usable with FxServer Fivem

 # Introduction

 Bluebird is a fully featured promise library with focus on innovative features and performance